tanrax/org-social-relay/README.md

 **Reactions and replies** have `parent` to indicate which of your posts received the reaction/reply.

 To extract the author's feed from the `post` field, simply take the part before the `#` character.
 For example, from `https://alice.org/social.org#2025-02-05T13:15:00+0100`, the author is `https://alice.org/social.org`.

-The `version` in the `meta` field is a unique identifier for the current state of all notifications.
-You can use it to check if there are new notifications since your last request.

 The `by_type` breakdown in `meta` allows you to show notification counts per type in your UI.